greyltc/put-arch-onto-disk/README.md

 ### Recipes
 Here are some fun combos of environment variables to use when running the script:
 ```
-# bare bones, mainline kernel aarch64 raspberry pi 3 or 4 system, where "/dev/mmcblkX" is the name of your SD card's device
+# bare bones, mainline kernel aarch64 raspberry pi 3 or 4 system
+# where "/dev/mmcblkX" is the name of your SD card's device
 TARGET_ARCH=aarch64 \
 ROOT_FS_TYPE=f2fs \
 TARGET=/dev/mmcblkX \